Pittsfield, Massachusetts: Background and historical overview

 Flowing through a historically rural area, the Housatonic River attracted increased industrialization in the late 19th century.
-William Stanley, Jr., founded the Stanley Electric Manufacturing Company in 1890 at Pittsfield.
+William Stanley Jr., founded the Stanley Electric Manufacturing Company in 1890 at Pittsfield.
 The company manufactured small transformers, electrical motors and appliances.
 In 1903, GE acquired Stanley Electric and subsequently operated three major manufacturing operations in Pittsfield: transformer, ordnance, and plastics.

 Environmental issues

 During the mid-20th century, the Housatonic River and its floodplain were contaminated with polychlorinated biphenyls (PCBs) and other hazardous substances released from the General Electric Company (GE) facility in Pittsfield.
-The contaminated area, known as the General Electric/Housatonic River Site, includes the GE manufacturing facility; the Housatonic River, its riverbanks and floodplains from Pittsfield to Long Island Sound, and former river oxbows that have been filled; Allendale School; Silver Lake; and other areas contaminated as a result of GE's operations in Pittsfield.
+The contaminated area, known as the General Electric/Housatonic River Site, includes the GE manufacturing facility; the Housatonic River, its riverbanks and floodplains from Pittsfield to Long Island Sound, and former river oxbows that have since been filled in; Allendale School; Silver Lake; and other contaminated areas.

-The highest concentrations of PCBs in the Housatonic River are found from the site of the GE plant in Pittsfield to Woods Pond in Lenox, Massachusetts, where they have been measured up to 140 mg/kg (140 ppm).
-About 50% of all the PCBs in the river are estimated to be retained in the sediment behind Woods Pond dam.
+The highest concentrations of PCBs in the Housatonic River are found from the site of the GE plant in Pittsfield to Woods Pond in Lenox, Massachusetts, where they were measured up to 140 mg/kg (140 ppm).
+About 50% of PCBs in the river are estimated to be retained in the sediment behind Woods Pond dam.
 This is estimated to be about 11,000 pounds of PCBs.
-Birds and fish who live in and around the river contain significant levels of PCBs.
+Birds and fish that live in and around the river contain significant levels of PCBs.